Vineet M. Arora: Academic service

-Arora serves as Assistant Dean and Associate Chief Medical Officer at the University of Chicago.
+Arora serves as Dean and Associate Chief Medical Officer at the University of Chicago.
 She is on the Board of Directors of the American Board of Internal Medicine.
 An advocate for equity in healthcare, Arora joined the Time's Up healthcare movement in 2019.
 She has campaigned for an end to the gender pay gap; where men receive considerably more than women for equal work.
 In an analysis of 10,000 physician faculty members at twenty four medical schools in the United States, researchers identified that women surgeons earn $44,000 less than their male counterparts.
 In 2018 Arora was named the University of Chicago Associate Chief Medical Officer for the clinical learning environment.
 In 2020 she was made the Herb T. Abelson Professor of Medicine.